2016 Columbia, Missouri, mayoral election

-Columbia, Missouri, held an election for Mayor of Columbia, Missouri, on April 5, 2016.
+Columbia, Missouri held an election for mayor on April 5, 2016.

 Background

-On September 21, 2015, Incumbent mayor Bob McDavid announced he would not run for re-election to a third term.
-Citing personal reasons, McDavid stated to the press "There are a lot of personal issues that are involved with this decision.
+On September 21, 2015, incumbent mayor Bob McDavid announced that he would not run for re-election to a third term.
+Citing personal reasons, he stated to the press, "There are a lot of personal issues that are involved with this decision.
 It had to do with my wife, myself and our plans."

 Candidate petition filings for the municipal elections were open beginning October 27, 2015 at 8:00 am and closed on January 12, 2016.
 Candidates running for mayor required the valid signatures of at least 100 (but not exceeding 150) registered Columbia voters.

 Campaign

 Local attorney Skip Walther was the first candidate to enter the race on September 22, 2015.

 Walther ran unopposed in the campaign until Brian Treece, a political consultant and the chairman of the Downtown Columbia Leadership Council, formed a campaign committee on December 1.
-Treece officially announced his intentions to run for mayor the following day.
+Treece officially announced his intention to run for mayor the following day.

 Endorsements

 Brian Treece

-On December 10, 2015, the Columbia Police Officers Association endorsed Brian Treece in a news release, citing his support for expanding the ranks of the Columbia Police Department and his experience lobbying for the Missouri Fraternal Order of Police.
+On December 10, 2015, the Columbia Police Officers Association endorsed Treece in a news release, citing his support for expanding the ranks of the Columbia Police Department and his experience lobbying for the Missouri Fraternal Order of Police.

-Brian Treece garnered the endorsement of Laborers' International Union of North America Local 773, the first public endorsement for a candidate in the union's history.
+Treece garnered the endorsement of Laborers' International Union of North America Local 773, the first public endorsement for a candidate in the union's history.
 In a press release, Local 773 field representative Regina Guevara attributed the endorsement to Treece's support for workers and organized labor, additionally stating he was "committed to addressing our long neglected infrastructure issues."

-On February 18, 2016, Brian Treece additionally won the endorsement of Columbia Professional Fire Fighters Local 1055, which represented roughly 90% of firefighters in the Columbia Fire Department.
+On February 18, 2016, Treece won the endorsement of Columbia Professional Fire Fighters Local 1055, which represented roughly 90% of firefighters in the Columbia Fire Department.

 Skip Walthers

-Incumbent mayor Bob McDavid and previous mayor Darwin Hindman both announced their endorsement of Skip Walther on March 11, 2016.
+Incumbent mayor Bob McDavid and previous mayor Darwin Hindman announced their endorsement of Skip Walther on March 11, 2016.

 Results

-Brian Treece defeated Skip Walther by a close margin.
+Treece defeated Walther by a close margin.